greasegum/echo-morrow-game/README.md

 ## Overview

-Echo Morrow is an experimental game that combines complex philosophical concepts from Deleuze and Guattari's *A Thousand Plateaus* with interactive linguistic mechanics.
-Players communicate with forest entities using ancient glyphs, experiencing dynamic visual and audio synthesis through the Web Audio API.
+Echo Morrow is an experimental game that combines color and sound with linguistic mechanics.
+Players communicate with entities in a variety of environments using glyphs, experiencing dynamic visual and audio synthesis.

 ## Game Mechanics